yagosys/202301/userguide/07-cfos/cfos.md

 EOF

-2. dataplane traffic network
+* dataplane traffic network

-we create another network for IP traffic between application POD and CFOS POD. in this example, we use bridge CNI . since bridge CNI is host local, therefore we can reuse same IP subnet on each worker node.
+Create another network for IP traffic between application POD and CFOS POD. in this example, we use bridge CNI . since bridge CNI is host local, therefore we can reuse same IP subnet on each worker node.

 cat EOF << |  kubectl create  -f